 Outback outreach....!!!

 It started out with 8 of us (Bonny, Sheril, Edison, Ravi, Annette, Shimona, Serena & myself) friends deciding to participate in an outreach program to the tribal villages of Khopoli.
 The program was organised by our church.
 It was for the tough, adventurous and the brave kind of people.
-It wasnt a luxury camp that we were attending.
-This was something different.
+It wasnt a luxury camp that w

 We started off by staying at bonnys house.
 We had to catch the 8:15 am Khopoli Local from mulund.
 As usual we were late and we missed the train.
 Basically we had to prepare our own lunch, & that is the reason we got late.